-The Center for Rural Health along with the West Virginia School of Osteopathic Medicine (WVSOM) and Coalfield Health Center (Coalfield) in Logan County, are combining resources to support community outreach and to improve health outcomes in southern West Virginia.
-Utilizing community-based research methods, medical students and undergraduate students are working with community leaders in a variety of focused health care activities and initiatives.
-The goal is for students to recognize the value of rural health and consider practicing in this region.
+The Center for Rural Health, the West Virginia School of Osteopathic Medicine (WVSOM) and Coalfield Health Center (Coalfield) in Logan County are combining resources to support community health outreach and provide students with valuable rural health experiences.
+Students in this initiative have an opportunity to work in interdisciplinary teams with a rural focus including the challenges and the rewards of a rural healthcare practice.
+The collaborative intent is for students to understand and value the impact they can make in rural health and provide rural communities the opportunities to identify and recruit potential providers.